-Cortex XDR regulates agent licenses according to the available license quota and revocation policy.
+Cortex XDR regulates licenses according to the available license quota and revocation policy.

 After utilizing all available Pro per Endpoint and Cloud per Host licenses, Cortex XDR falls back to a Cortex XDR Prevent policy that protects the endpoint but does not include Pro-specific capabilities.
 When you exceed the permitted number of Pro and Cloud agents, Cortex XDR displays a notification in the notification area.
 Cortex XDR permits a small grace over the permitted number but begins enforcing the number of agents after 14 days.
 If additional Pro agents are required, increase your Cortex XDR Pro per Endpoint license capacity.